 - $69 billion in reduced productivity

-This disease, when combined with obesity is raising healthcare costs for all of us, and the companies who are selling the equipment to test, monitor and ultimately treat diabetes have been steadily raising the cost of being diabetic over the past two decades according to Reuters.
+This disease, when combined with obesity is raising healthcare costs for all of us, and the companies who are selling the equipment to test, monitor, and ultimately treat diabetes have been steadily increasing the cost of being diabetic over the past two decades according to Reuters.

 Can you afford to be a diabetic?
 Do you want to avoid the disease?

 The good news is that there are ways to reduce your risk of contracting this metabolic disease.
 Check out this interesting article